ivyfung1/FAQs/README.md

 As the development progresses (especially for NEM2), answers may vary.

 # General Questions

+## Mosaic
+**Q:** Does Mosaic only represent coin or tokens or cryptocurrency?
+**A:** No. A mosaic can represent anything you set it to be.
+It can be representing units of cryptocurrency or any asset (Security token).

 ## On-chain Smart Contract
 **Q:** Is it possible to create smart contract rules on-chain in NEM Blockchain?
 **A:** NEM uses Smart Assets approach.
 All business logics are to be done at the application leyer.
 Smart Assets approach is more secure, in the sense that its bulletproof against onchain bugs caused by bad smart contracts developers.